-Whom it may benefit: Couples planning on a shorter retirement period may want to consider claiming earlier.
+Who it may benefit: Couples planning on a shorter retirement period may want to consider claiming earlier.
 Generally, one member of a couple would need to live into their late 80s for the increased benefits from deferral to offset the benefits sacrificed from age 62 to 70.
 While a couple at age 65 can expect one spouse to live to be 85, on average, couples who cannot afford to wait or who have reasons to plan for a shorter retirement, may want to claim early.

-Example: Carter is age 64 and expects to live to 78.
+Example: Carter is age 61 and expects to live to 77.
 He earns $70,000 per year.
-Caroline is 62 and expects to live until age 76.
+Caroline is 59 and expects to live until age 76.
 She earns $80,000 a year.

 Maximize Social Security—for you and your spouse—by claiming later.

 How it works: When you die, your spouse is eligible to receive your monthly Social Security payment as a survivor benefit, if it's higher than their own monthly amount.
 But if you start taking Social Security before your full retirement age (FRA), you are permanently limiting your partner's survivor benefits.
 Many people overlook this when they decide to start collecting Social Security at age 62.
-If you delay your claim until your full retirement age—which ranges from 66 to 67 depending on when you were born—or even longer, until you are age 70, your monthly benefit will grow and, in turn, so will your surviving spouse's benefit after your death.
+If you delay your claim until your full retirement age—which ranges from 66 to 67, depending on when you were born—or even longer, until you are age 70, your monthly benefit will grow and, in turn, so will your surviving spouse's benefit after your death.
 (Get your full retirement age)

-Whom it may benefit: This strategy is most useful if your monthly Social Security benefit is higher than your spouse's, and if your spouse is in good health and expects to outlive you.
+Who it may benefit: This strategy is most useful if your monthly Social Security benefit is higher than your spouse's, and if your spouse is in good health and expects to outlive you.

-Even if it turns out that Elaine is overly optimistic and she dies at age 90, her lifetime benefits will still increase approximately 35% and she would collect approximately $132,000 more in Social Security benefits than if they had both claimed at 62 (vs. both waiting until age 70 to claim Social Security).
+Even if it turns out that Elaine is overly optimistic and she dies at age 90, her lifetime benefits will still increase approximately 27% and she would collect approximately $80,000 more in Social Security benefits than if they had both claimed at 62 (vs. both waiting until age 70 to claim Social Security).

 In situations where the spouse's Social Security monthly benefit is greater than their partner's, the longer a spouse waits to claim Social Security, the higher the monthly benefit for both the spouse and the surviving spouse.
 For more on why it's often better to wait until at least your FRA before claiming Social Security, read Viewpoints on Fidelity.com: Should you take Social Security at 62?

-Social Security is a key part of retirement income for most people.
-When you decide to claim is a major decision that will have a long-lasting impact on you and your spouse.
+Social Security can form the bedrock of your retirement income plan.
+That's because your benefits are inflation-protected and will last for the rest of your life.
 When making your choice, be sure to consider how long you may live, your financial capacity to defer benefits, and the impact it may have on your survivors.
 Consider working with your Fidelity financial advisor to explore options on how and when to claim your benefits.